Ugly Potatoes turn discarded Icelandic potatoes into delicious snacks

 Remarkably, there were no potato chips (or crisps) made in Iceland with locally sourced raw ingredients.
 Some companies produce snacks here, although they import the raw materials—often long distances—to manufacture and cook.
 83% of the snack market consists of imported snacks, with 17% made from imported products.

-Viðar researched food waste and learned that an estimated 5% of Iceland's climate-changing emissions are due to food waste.
+Viðar researched food waste and learned that an estimated 5% of Iceland's climate-changing emissions are from food waste.

 Even more staggering is that according to the UN's Food and Agriculture Organization (FAO), 46% of all fruit and vegetables grown in Europe go to waste.
 There are no good figures on Icelandic potato waste, but the amount is significant.
 Farmers sell some of these discarded potatoes very cheaply for processing and animal feed, while much is thrown away or left to rot in the fields.